 It’s going to school with others of your kind, and when they’re told your last name is Lin, losing any chance of making friends because nobody wants to mess with that branch.
 And I do mean Branch.

 See, my family is of the Kin.
 Kin—the only kind of “human” who can do magic—which simply means some nonhuman thing diddled our ancestors, giving us the gene.
 There are a lot of Kin out there, too, but only nine family names ended up symbolized by the infamous Branch of the Kin.

 Look, see it there in the Wheel?

 No?
 Look closer.

-Behold the Branch of Kin—which is all symbol-y because we “branch” off from the magic-users, get it?
-My family, the Lins are the pointy leaf one right at the top.
+Behold the Branch of the Kin—which is symbolic because we branch off from the magic users, get it?
+My family, the Lins, are the pointy leaf right at the top.